Sky Tonight

 Where is NGC6304 right now?

 NGC6304 is located in the constellation Ophiuchus.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 TimeElevation